BG warns no output growth next year, shares tumble

 PROJECT DELAYS

-BG blamed the disappointing new production guidance on delays to projects in the North Sea and Brazil, a scaling back of activities in U.S. shale gas where prices have made activities uneconomic, and a project in Egypt where it was unable to slow reservoir decline.
+BG blamed delays to projects in the North Sea and Brazil, a scaling back of activities in U.S. shale gas, and a project in Egypt where it was unable to slow reservoir decline, for next year's flat production forecast.

-Chapman said the North Sea's Jasmine and Total (TOTF.PA) operated Elgin-Franklin field outages represented about 30,000 barrels a day of lost output.

-In Brazil, operator and state oil company Petrobras (PETR4.SA), wants to perform engineering work that ties some of the fields BG is involved in to others.
-That will cost about 20,000 barrels a day, Chapman said.

-The U.S. shut-ins account for another 15-20,000, while failure to revive Egyptian wells as effectively as hoped will cost 30,000 barrels a day, he said.
+The latest setbacks follow BG's downgrade to its year-end production rate forecast in July due to an ongoing shut-down of the Elgin-Fraklin field in the North Sea.
+It said that production growth in 2012 would be 3 percent.

-BG posted a 16 percent rise in third-quarter earnings to $1.189 billion on production that was 5 percent higher.
-Results were helped by a robust performance in its liquefied natural gas (LNG) business and topped an analysts' average forecast of $1.1 billion.
+BG posted a 16 percent rise in third-quarter earnings to $1.189 billion (737.913 million pounds) on production that was 5 percent higher and helped by a robust performance in its liquefied natural gas (LNG) business.
+That just beat analysts' average forecast of $1.1 billion.

 The $1.93 billion deal includes a 20-year supply contract which BG said will make it the largest supplier of LNG to China.